ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 the integrity of the entity providing the appraisal policy needs to be considered.

 The security of conveyed information may be applied at different layers, whether by a conveyance protocol, or an information encoding format.
-This architecture expects attestation messages (i.e., Evidence, Attestation Results, Endorsements and Policies) are end-to-end protected based on the role interaction context.
+This architecture expects attestation messages (i.e., Evidence, Attestation Results, Endorsements, Reference Values and Policies) are end-to-end protected based on the role interaction context.
 For example, if an Attester produces Evidence that is relayed through some other entity that doesn't implement the Attester or the intended Verifier roles, then the relaying entity should not expect to have access to the Evidence.

 # IANA Considerations